duracell80/MoodeRadio-Get/README.md

-# Bulk Radio Manager for Moode
+# Radio Manager for Moode

-Scripts pull from the Community Radio Browser API to allow users to bulk import raw station playlists into their RADIO directory.
+Scripts allow the bulk management of user radio stations.
+The radio browser functionality pulls from the Community Radio Browser API to allow users to bulk import raw station playlists into their RADIO directory.

+Todo:
+- Bulk deletion of user stations
+- Add the posibility to make Moode a local FM over IP server with rtl_fm_streamer

 ```
 $ cd ~/